abdrahmanrashed/solar-system-gl/README.md

 # solar-system-gl
-This is a simple and intuitive model of our solar system constructed with opengl(glut)
+This is a simple and intuitive model a solar system constructed with opengl(glut)

 -------------------------------------------------------------